department-of-veterans-affairs/va.gov-team/products/public-websites/legacy-rates/README.md

 ## Product Outline

 Situation
 * Rates help Veterans understand payment changes.
-They might also use for tax purposes.
+They might also use them for tax purposes.
 * We link to historic rates.
-It’s not a requirement and not sure why it’s necessary.
-Decided to keep 3 years worth of rates data (to coincide with requirements to keep tax data for 3 years)
+It’s not a requirement and stakeholders could not tell us why they provide rates going back many years, sometimes as much as 10+.
+* We decided to keep 3 years worth of rates data (to coincide with requirements to keep tax data for 3 years)
     * For certain legacy years, we link to a legacy page on benefits.va.gov.
 These pages are not overridden and so we link out to these pages.
     * More recent legacy years, however, begin and end on VA.gov.
 And we overwrite legacy pages with new rate information so there is NO canonical legacy page
-* Tier 1 content, which includes rates, is maintained by Public Websites
+* Tier 1 content, which includes rates, is maintained by Public Websites.
+(Note: rates may move to the mvp learning center/benefit support content.
+At that point, VA stakeholders will likely take over keeping rates updated.)

 Current state